Ellen White Investigation

 The myth that Mrs. White was years ahead of science was popularized in the 1972 book Prophet of Destiny written by Rene Noorbergen.1 Noorbergen, who previously published books extolling psychics Jeanne Dixon, David Bubar, and Nostradamus, wrote thus of Ellen White:

-"We have noted but a very few of the scientific insights that were given to Ellen White.
+We have noted but a very few of the scientific insights that were given to Ellen White.
 Many more could be mentioned; enough in fact to quite fill this book.
-For example: Cancer is caused by a germ..."2
+For example: Cancer is caused by a germ...2

-Noorbergen and others have suggested that Mrs. White's use of the term "germ" in reference to cancer indicates she had "supernatural knowledge" and was "years ahead" of later scientific discoveries that have attributed the cause of some cancers to viruses.
+Noorbergen and others have suggested that Mrs. White's use of the term "germ" in reference to cancer indicates she had "supernatural knowledge" and was "years ahead" of later scientific discoveries that have attributed the cause of certain cancers to viruses.
 Is it true that Mrs. White's ideas about the cause of cancer were decades ahead of science?

 Where Did She Get Her Teaching on Cancer?